rcrderby/crg-container/README.md

 ### 2. Review CRG Container Health Check Status (optional)

-TODO: Check the status of the Docker Compose health check:
+You may optionally check or monitor the status of the CRG container running in Docker Compose.

 <details>
   <summary>